-Kindly find attached the Annex No. (9) Disclosure of Credit Rating Form covering the updated credit rating report issued by Moody's about Commercial Bank of Kuwait.
+Kindly find attached the Annex No. (9) Disclosure of Credit Rating Form covering the credit rating report issued by Moody's about Commercial Bank of Kuwait.

 Please note that there is no change from the previous credit ratings.
-Please also be advised that according to the updated report all Bank's ratings were confirmed, with a stable outlook.
+Please also be advised that according to this report the Bank's ratings were confirmed, with a stable outlook.

-Best Regards.
+Best Regards,